MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

     ![Screenshot of the Computing History app text analysis results.](./media/computer_history_text.png)

-    The agent is able to use natural language processing technicues to perform common text analyss tasks, like summarizing articles or extracting key information.
+    The agent is able to use natural language processing techniques to perform common text analysis tasks, like summarizing articles or extracting key information.

 ### Explore AI speech

 1. Restart the conversation.
-Then, a the bottom of the chat interface, use the **Voice input** (&#127908;) button to initiate speech recognition, allow access to your microphone if prompted, and say "***Tell me about computer speech***".
+Then, at the bottom of the chat interface, use the **Voice input** (&#127908;) button to initiate speech recognition, allow access to your microphone if prompted, and say "***Tell me about computer speech***".

 1. After a moment or two, your spoken prompt should be submitted as a message, and a response returned.
 The response should then be vocalized using speech synthesis.